 23. Walk from pretty Little Venice to bustling Camden along the Regent's Canal, passing Regent's Park, ZSL London Zoo and Camden Lock on the way.

-24. Stroll along Richmond's charming riverside past Petersham Meadows to Ham House - making sure to stop off at Petersham Nurseries en route for garden essentials and delicious cakes.
+24. Stroll along Richmond's charming riverside past Petersham Meadows to Ham House - making sure to stop off at Petersham Nurseries for garden essentials and delicious cakes.

-25. See some of London's most famous sights on a walk along the South Bank, from the Coca-Cola London Eye, to Big Ben and the Houses of Parliament.
+25. See some of London's most famous sights on a walk along the South Bank, including the Coca-Cola London Eye, Big Ben and the Houses of Parliament.

-26. Cycle alongside the Thames on a Santander Cycle; or go on a guided tour of London's Grand Waterways with The London Bicycle Tour Company.
+26. Cycle alongside the Thames on a Santander Cycle; or go on a guided tour with The London Bicycle Tour Company.

 27. See a full-scale reconstruction of Sir Francis Drake's world-famous sailing galleon, the Golden Hinde in Bankside.